AtActionPark/Pianissimo/README.md

 ## Interval
 #### Creation:
-Interval are object created through the .interval(arg1,arg2) method The first way of creating an interval is by specifying the name and order Arg1 is the name of the interval (m3, P5,d18...)
+Interval are object created through the .interval(arg1,arg2) method.
+The first way of creating an interval is by specifying the name and order.
+Arg1 is the name of the interval (m3, P5,d18...)
 Arg 2 is optional and is the order (ascending, descending, -, +)